arenaxr/arena-docs/content/python/objects.md

 # use update_attributes with kwargs to add attributes
 box.update_attributes(physics=Physics(type="dynamic"))

-# don't forget to call arena.update_object to see your chnages in the ARENA!
+# don't forget to call scene.update_object to see your chnages in the ARENA!
-arena.update_object(box)
+scene.update_object(box)
 ```

 ## Updating Attributes